Technologicat/mcpyrate/doc/main.md

     return tree
 ```

 This way any invalid, stray mentions of the magic variable `it` trigger an error at macro expansion time.
-(It's not quite [`syntax-parameterize`](https://docs.racket-lang.org/reference/stxparam.html), but it'll do for Python.)
+This isn't quite Racket's [`syntax-parameterize`](https://docs.racket-lang.org/reference/stxparam.html), but this'll do for Python.

-If you want to expand only `it` inside an invocation of `mymacro[...]` (thus checking that the mentions are valid), leaving other nested macro invocations untouched, that's also possible.
-See below how to expand only macros in a given set (from which you can omit everything but `it`).
+If you want to expand only `it` inside an invocation of `mymacro[...]` (thus checking that the mentions are valid), leaving other nested macro invocations untouched, that's also possible - and strongly recommended!
+See below how to expand only macros in a given set, from which you can omit everything but `it`.

-The above explanation is slightly simplified; look at [`demo/anaphoric_if.py`](../demo/anaphoric_if.py) for actual working code.
+The above example code is slightly simplified; look at [`demo/anaphoric_if.py`](../demo/anaphoric_if.py) for actual working code.

 ## Expand macros inside-out